petersuhm/petersuhm.com/content/php-package-development-like-a-boss.md

 }
 ```

-Normally, we don't need to require the autoload file for a package, but since we aren´t using Composer in the root project, we need to require it manually.
+Normally, we don't need to require the autoload file for a package, but since we aren't using Composer in the root project, we need to require it manually.
 If we fetched the package from Packagist, Composer would take care of this.
 In order to see anything, you need to make a `content` directory and put some markdown files in it.
 You can reuse the ones you made for testing in `packages/guru/tests/fixtures`.

 ## Going public {#going-public}